Have you ever feared replacing a particular food in your eating? The resistance is likely from emotional attachment.

 Your responsibility is to love people.
 But draw the line in practicing destructive behavior in a misguided attempt to make others love or accept you.

 Find your value and identity in God, not in the opinions of others.

 Whew!
-I know I’ve given you a lot to think about.
+I know I’ve given you a lot to consider.

-However, I believe if you do this daily work of reviewing and resolving your emotional attachments to food, you will find it life-changing!
+However, I believe that you will find it life-changing if you do this daily work of reviewing and resolving your emotional attachments to food!